In-Home or Clinic Feeding Support with an IBCLC & Registered Nurse

 • Absolutely.
 We can talk about pump schedules, bottle introduction or refusal, milk storage, daycare planning and anything else related to going back to work while feeding your baby and what works best for you and your goals.

 • Try to time it so baby is ready to feed during your appointment.
-Have any feeding tools you are using, nearby.
+If you can’t, no worries at all.
+There is plenty we will still be able to do.
+If you have any feeding tools you are using, please have them nearby.
 (Bottles, pumps, nipple shields, etc).
 And, bring your questions!
-I am here for all of them.
+We are here for all of them.

 • Yes!
 Feeding is a team effort and I encourage support people to be involved if they would like to.